-Donovan Hutchinson agrees but warns that small animations should be used carefully, due to their potentially large impact.
+Donovan Hutchinson agrees but warns that micro-animations should be used carefully, due to their potentially large impact.

 “When a UI changes suddenly, people might notice,” he points out.
 “This might happen when we introduce new content or change information.
 We’re wired to notice changes, and adding a little animation such as a flash, fade, or wiggling UI can make the difference between confusion and understanding.”

 Donovan recommends keeping the animations short and to the point.
 If the animation causes someone to wait, it could be taking too long.
 At the same time, make sure the animation is long enough to be noticeable if your goal is to draw attention to what’s happening.
 Sometimes you just have to test your animations and adjust them to get things to feel right.

 “Prototyping becomes especially important for micro-interactions since the best ones pack a lot of detail into a small moment,” agrees Val Head.
 “There’s nothing quite like trying them out to determine if they communicate their intended purpose effectively.”

 Rachel Nabors, meanwhile, suggests analyzing if users notice these small animations too much in user tests.
 “If people are actively commenting on them — ‘oh, what a cute animation!’, it’s possible the animation is hijacking too much of the brain’s visual resources, distracting users from their flow.
 When you do find that sweet spot of just enough animacy, your design will feel faster and more polished.”

 Micro-interactions, consistency, and cognitive load

 It’s important to keep in mind that micro-interactions tend to focus on a single purpose or task, when considering how to bring animation into play.
 “Make sure there aren’t multiple animations and movements happening at once, as that can distract from the goal,” Donovan Hutchinson advises.